cr3datatech/random_scripts/README.md

 # random_scripts
-Collection of scripts to do all sorts of things
+A collection of scripts to do all sorts of things Mostly related to AWS